kyutai-labs/moshi/README.md

 ## Python (PyTorch)

-The Pytorch based API can be found in the `moshi` directory.
+The PyTorch based API can be found in the `moshi` directory.
 It provides a streaming version of the audio tokenizer (mimi) and the lm model (moshi).

 In order to run in interactive mode, you need to start a server which will